albertogg/albertogg.github.com/_drafts/writing-a-dsl-in-ruby.md

 The `AddressBook` class is pretty straight forward.
 It should be able to manage an array of contacts and have a method named `add_contact` that receives a block and appends a new `Contact` to the contacts array.
-Let's give it a try:

 ```ruby
 class AddressBook